ChristofSchwarz/qs_script_rest_api/transposing.md

         ) AS __X,
 ;
 ```
-This introduces a new field "__X" with an increment.
+This introduces a new field "__X" with an restarting increment for each element.

  ## Fieldnames are delivered in the 1st element of response?